-heaven, was born at this very time, 'about the time of the winter solstice.'
-The very name by which Christmas is popularly known among ourselves-Yule-day345-proves at once its Pagan and Babylonian origin.
-'Yule' is the Chaldee name for an 'infant' or 'little child,' and as the 25th of December was called by our Pagan Anglo-Saxon ancestors, 'Yule-day,' or the 'Child's day,' and the night that preceded it, 'Mother-night,' long before they came in contact with Christianity, that sufficiently proves its real character.
+344 Ibid., note ‡: Wilkinson, Manners and Customs of the Ancient Egyptians, vol. iv. p.
+405. Plutarch (De Iside et Osiride, vol. ii. p.
+377, B) states that the Egyptian priests pretended that the birth of the divine son of Isis, at the end of Decemselves-Yule-day345-proves at once its Pagan and Babylonian origin.
+"Yule" is the Chaldee name for an "infant" or "little child,"346 and as the 25th of December was called by our Pagan Anglo-Saxon ancestors, "Yule-day," or the "Child's day," and the night that preceded it, "Mother-night,"347 long before they came in contact with Christianity, that sufficiently proves its real character.

-This festival has been commonly believed to have had only an astronomical character, referring simply to the completion of the sun's yearly course and the commencement of a new cycle, 348 but there is indubitable evidence that the festival in question had a much higher reference than this-that it commemorated not merely the figurative birth-day of the sun in the renewal of its course, but the birth-day of the grand Deliverer.
-Among the Sabeans of Arabia, who regarded the moon, and not the sun, as the visible symbol of the favourite object of their idolatry, the same period was observed as the birth festival.
-Thus, we read in Stanley's Sabean Philosophy:
+This festival has been commonly believed to have had only an astronomical character, referring simply to the completion of the sun's yearly course and the commencement of a new cycle,348 but there is indubitable evidence that the festival in question had a much higher reference than this-that it commemorated not merely the figurative birth-day of the sun in the renewal of its course, but the birth-day of the grand Deliverer.
+Among the Sabeans of Arabia who regarded the moon and not the sun as the visible symbol of the favourite object of their idolatry, the same period was observed as the birth festival.
+Thus we read in Stanley's Sabean Philosophy:

-'On the 24th of the tenth month,' that is December, according to our reckoning, 'the Arabians celebrated the birthday of the Lord-that is the Moon.'
-349
+"On the 24th of the tenth month," that is December according to our reckoning, "the Arabians celebrated the birthday of the Lord-that is the Moon."349

 The Lord Moon was the great object of Arabian worship, and that Lord Moon, according to them, was born on the 24th of December, which clearly shows that the birth which they celebrated had no necessary connection with the course of the sun.
-It is worthy of special note, too, that if Christmas-day among the ancient Saxons of this island was observed to celebrate the birth of any Lord of the host of heaven, the case must have been precisely the same here as it was in Arabia.
-The Saxons, as is well known, regarded the Sun as a female divinity and the Moon as a male.
-It must have been the birth-day of the Lord Moon, therefore, and not of the Sun, that was celebrated by them on the 25th of December, even as the birth-day of the same Lord Moon was observed by the Arabians on the 24th of December.
+It is worthy of special note too, that if Christmas-day among the ancient Saxons of this island was observed to celebrate the birth of any Lord of the host of heaven, the case must have been precisely the same here as it was in Arabia.
+The Saxons, as is well known, regarded the Sun as a female divinity and the Moon as a male.350 It must have been the birth-day of the Lord Moon therefore, and not of the Sun, that was celebrated by them on the 25th of December, even as the birth-day of the same Lord Moon was observed by the Arabians on the 24th of December.
 The name of the Lord Moon in the East seems to have been Meni, for this appears the most natural interpretation of the divine statement in Isaiah 65:11:

-'But you are they that forsake my holy mountain, that prepare a temple for Gad, and that furnish the drink-offering unto Meni.'
-351
+"But you are they that forsake my holy mountain, that prepare a temple for Gad, and that furnish the drink-offering unto Meni."351

-There is reason to believe that Gad refers to the sun-god and that Meni, in like manner, designates the moon-divinity.352 Meni or Manai, signifies 'The Numberer,' and it is by the changes of the moon that

-344 Ibid., note ‡: Wilkinson, Manners and Customs of the Ancient Egyptians, vol. iv. p.
-405. Plutarch (De Iside et Osiride, vol. ii. p.
-377, B) states that the Egyptian priests pretended that the birth of the divine son of Isis, at the end of December, was premature, but this is evidently just the counterpart of the classic story of Bacchus, who, when his mother Semelé was consumed by the fire of Jove, was said to have been rescued in his embryo state from the flames that consumed her.
+There is reason to believe that Gad refers to the sun-god and that Meni, in like manner, designates the moon divinity.352 Meni or Manai signifies "The Numberer," and it is by the changes of the moon that the months are number, was premature, but this is evidently just the counterpart of the classic story of Bacchus who, when his mother Semelé was consumed by the fire of Jove, was said to have been rescued in his embryo state from the flames that consumed her.
 The foundation of the story being entirely taken away in a previous note (see p.
-59; in The Full Hislop it's p.
-45, note 224) the superstructure, of course, falls to the ground.
+59; in TFH it's p.
+45, note 224) the superstructure of course, falls to the ground.